sahilbishnoi26/teradata-mcp-server/README.md

 Test the other tools, each should have a successful outcome

 Control+c to stop the server in the terminal

+### Running the server
+You can simply run the server with:
+`uv run teradata-mcp-server`

 ### Adding your sever to an Agent using stdio
 #### Option 1 - pydanticai chatbot